LiymLab/cfDNA_deconv_benchmark/MethAtlas_workflow/readme.md

 2. Next, proceed to execute the gen_mixture.py script, thereby creating FullAtlas.csv files tailored for every individual depth filtering condition.
 3. Continue with invoking other script files as necessary to perform corresponding procedures.

-It is highly recommended to consult the user guide and precautions detailed within the MethAtlas project on GitHub at https://github.com/nloyfer/meth_atlas prior to implementing any part of this codebase in your work.
+It is highly recommended to consult the user guide and preparation detailed within the MethAtlas project on GitHub at https://github.com/nloyfer/meth_atlas prior to implementing any part of this codebase in your work.